KxSystems/docs/docs/wp/ipc/index.md

 ### Tracking open connections

+[`.z.H`](../../ref/dotz.md#zh-active-sockets) can be used to view active sockets, augmented by the internal function [-38!](../../basics/internal.md#-38x-socket-table) to view details of active connections.

-As mentioned above, it is common for a server process to use the `.z.po` and `.z.pc` message handlers to track all connections from client processes.
+In addition `.z.po` and `.z.pc` can be used to track all connections from client processes.
 In the below example, we create a table in memory on the server side, keyed on handle.
 When a new connection is opened, a new row is added to the table; and when the connection is closed, the row can be deleted or preferably updated to reflect the new status.

 ```q
 q)// on the server side